 Samuel Granston Goodall

-In early 1782 he proceeded with Admiral Sir George Rodney to the Leeward Islands, arriving at the end of February.
-He commanded the Valiant at the Battle of the Saintes on 12 April 1782, where he lost a lieutenant and nine men killed in addition to another lieutenant, the master, and twenty-six men wounded.
-In the aftermath of the battle the Valiant’s speed allowed her to out-sail her consorts in the Mona Passage on 19 April and force the surrender of both the damaged Caton 64 and the Jason 64, a not inconsiderable feat given that each of the ships outmanned his.
-After sailing north with Admiral Hugh Pigot in July, and then returning to join the blockade of Cap François at the end of the year, the Valiant briefly saw service at Jamaica in 1783 and returned to England at the peace, being paid off in the early summer of 1783.
+On 15 January 1782 the Valiant sailed from Portsmouth in the wake of Admiral Sir George Rodney’s reinforcements which were already in passage to the Leeward Islands, and she arrived in the Caribbean at the end of February.
+Goodall commanded her at the Battle of the Saintes on 12 April, where she lost a lieutenant and nine men killed in addition to another lieutenant, the master, and twenty-six men wounded.
+In the aftermath of the battle, the Valiant’s speed allowed her to out-sail her consorts in the Mona Passage on 19 April and to force the surrender of both the damaged Caton 64 and the Jason 64, a not inconsiderable feat given that each of these ships outmanned Goodall’s command.
+When the news of the battle reached home, it was reported in many newspapers that Goodall had been killed in action with the French on 20 April.
+Happily, these accounts were ill-founded.

 After sailing to North America in July 1782 with the Leeward Islands Fleet under the new commander-in-chief, Admiral Hugh Pigot, the Valiant returned to join the blockade of Cap François at the end of the year.
 In February 1783 she arrived at Jamaica with Rear-Admiral Lord Hood’s squadron, and she returned to England at the peace, reaching Portsmouth on 27 June with Hood and sailing to Plymouth at the beginning of July to be paid off.